 Since the weather for spring road trips can change quickly and you only have a week, we suggest renting a camper on your arrival.
 You can stay warm on rainy days and not have to drive an RV across the country.
-We included everything you need for your trip from the place to camp to where to rent an RV.
+That’s why in this article we included everything you need for your trip from the place to camp to where to rent an RV.
 Our favorite place to rent an RV is from the locals (like AirBNB) on Outdoorsy.
 They have $1M insurance and you get plenty of insider tips on the area.
 You can use our coupon to get $50 off your first rental.

 You will also find all the RV resources on our blog useful for planning your trip.
 Bookmark this page and read more about planning an RV Vacation here:

 - Should you Rent an RV for your Vacation?

 - 7 ways to rent a cheap RV